vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/legacy-b2b-solution/vtex-challenge-tp-condition.md

 | `forbiddenRedirectPath`    | `string`    | Path to which the logged in user will be redirected if not allowed access according to the Condition Rule         |   `/login`      |
 | `defaultContentVisibility` |   `enum`  |  Whether the store's content should be visible (`visible`) or hidden (`hidden`) while the Challenge block is verifying the user's access permission | `visible` |

-:warning: Using `hidden` as the `defaultContentVisibility` value result in the entire page's content being rendered on the client side (in a scenario in which the check concludes that the user has permission to access the store).
+> ⚠️ Using `hidden` as the `defaultContentVisibility` value result in the entire page's content being rendered on the client side (in a scenario in which the check concludes that the user has permission to access the store).
 The page will not be Server Side Rendered (SSR) due to the fact that this verification process is user-based, making it impossible to cache.

 ## Customization